 When you add “in today’s environment” this question takes yet another twist.
 For most marketers, this is a moment of having to do more with less.
 We recently surveyed 110 B2B CMOs and 55% revealed that they were facing significant budget cuts.
-Many are also seeing head count reductions.
-With less media and staff to work with, these same marketers are trying to squeeze even more out of their content marketing efforts.
-To be clear, the only insight hungry marketers are seeking in today’s environment is did the content help get us closer to a sale!
+Many are also seeing headcount reductions.
+With fewer media and staff to work with, these same marketers are trying to squeeze even more out of their content marketing efforts.
+To be clear, the only insight hungry marketers are seeking in today’s environment does the content help get us closer to a sale!

-Ques #2: How can firm use content predict what customers want and where the market is heading?
+Ques #2: How can firms use content to predict what customers want and where the market is heading?